puni-ram48/SeedingQDArchive/README.md

 - ✅ Only **publicly accessible datasets** are harvested
 - 🚫 Restricted datasets (login or permission required) are **skipped automatically**
 - 📜 All downloaded files retain their original licenses (CC‑BY, CC0, custom terms)
 - 🧠 Users must comply with dataset‑specific licenses and citation requirements
+-
+---

+## 🙏 **Acknowledgments**
+I would like to express my sincere gratitude to **Prof. Dr. Dirk Riehle, M.B.A.** for providing me with the opportunity to work on this project and for his continuous guidance throughout its development.
+His insights, feedback, and support were invaluable in shaping the direction and quality of this work.